Permata Hijau Group

 -

-250 - The company reports that its existing plantations on peat are around 250 hectares in accordance with RSPO Best Management Practices (BMP).
-This is an approximate value.
+250 - The company reports that its existing plantations on peatland cover 250 ha, managed in line with RSPO Best Management Practices (BMP).
+However, this figure is an estimate, and the information is over two years old.

 -